Sphereon-Opensource/mobile-wallet/README.md

 ### Node

 Use a nvm (Node Version Manager) or directly install a LTS version of NodeJS.
-The version of NodeJS should be 14.x.x which is required for RN 0.68.2 to work.
+The version of NodeJS should be 16.x.x which is required for RN 0.68.5 to work.
+The app is not guaranteed to work with higher Node versions and it will certainly not work with lower Node versions.

-* <b>WARNING</b>: Do not use Node 16.x.x, which is compatible with React-Native 0.68.2.
-Reason is that certain Veramo feature do not work with Node 16.x.x.

 Use <code>nvm list available</code>  to list the available versions of Node.